DJDanl/cpp-docs.pt-br/docs/atl/reference/ccomvariant-class.md

 ### <a name="parameters"></a>Parâmetros
  *pstrDest*
- Aponta para um `BSTR` que receberão uma cópia do conteúdo do `CComVariant` objeto.
+ Aponta para um `BSTR` que recebe uma cópia do conteúdo do `CComVariant` objeto.

 ### <a name="return-value"></a>Valor de retorno
  Um padrão `HRESULT` valor.